Skip to content

 def encode_tokens(self, tokens):

-"""Encode a list of byte tokens to a list of token IDs in
+"""Encode a list of Token objects to token IDs.

 Args: